email

 In 1998 the Kaidan dealership was obtained, and shortly after that the VR Toolbox product range and the Squamish Media Group products were added.
 These Quicktime VR specialist products form the core of our direct imports.

-Over the years we have refined our focus to the current situation where Mastery now deals exclusively with specialist business and academic users, selling only Macintosh hardware and Mac and PC software programs used for content production in the areas of QTVR, Digital Video, Streaming Media and Multimedia.
+Over the years we refined our focus to the situation where Mastery dealt exclusively with specialist business and academic users, selling only Macintosh hardware and Mac and PC software programs used for content production in the areas of QTVR, Digital Video, Streaming Media and Multimedia.

-Most recently Mastery decided to leverage its many years of experience in the audio-visual and multimedia fields, and now provides training and content-production services in web, digital video and interactive multimedia areas to end-user clients and other developers.
-Examples of recent projects may be seen in our Design Services area.
+In later years, leveraged its many years of experience in the audio-visual and multimedia fields, and provided training and content-production services in web, digital video and interactive multimedia areas to end-user clients and other developers.
+Examples of client projects may be seen in our Design Services area.

 For some historic highlights of our creative evolution, please visit our Awards and Achievements page.